JFrog CLI Control Manager

 3. Adds a shell function for enhanced priority handling (similar to the nvm approach)

-Profile Snippet (Auto-Priority)
+Profile Snippet for Auto-Priority

 # jfcm PATH configuration - ensures jfcm-managed jf takes highest priority